Q. What is this?

-Q. If that is the case, why do countries have massive “national debt”?
+Q. If that is the case, why do many countries have large “national debt”?

 A. National debt is a policy choice.
 Governments issue and sell debt securities, a.k.a. treasury bonds, which are interest bearing financial instruments very similar to the national currency, but with an expiration date.

-Typically there is a loose correlation between government deficit totals and bonds issued – an anachronism from gold-standard days when governments held a limited supply of gold and needed to sell bonds to raise money.
+Typically there is a loose correlation between government deficit totals and bonds issued – an anachronism from the gold-standard era when governments held limited supplies of gold and needed to sell bonds to raise money.
 In the post gold-standard

 Q. What happens when government sells bonds?

 A. Bonds are typically issued by the national Treasury and sold at auctions.
 When bonds are sold, the government adjusts the books at its central bank: It debits the reserve account of the buyer and credits their treasury account.
 Reserve accounts are records of reserves held and their terms, (most governments pay interest on reserves).
 Treasury accounts are records of bonds held and their terms.
 The reverse transaction takes place when bonds mature, as well as when central banks buy back their country’s own debt in what is called “Open Market Operations”, or when performed on a large scale, “Quantitative Easing” (see Part II).

 Q. If all of these bond operations by national treasuries and central banks are just moving funds between accounts, how is the macroeconomy affected?